chrisbodger/veincam2019/Administration/Project/CONOPS.md

 #### VeinCam 2019 Core Features
 - Smaller, more polished chassis using either off the shelf components for easy manufacturing of kit, or custom manufactured casing.
 - Image Processing with more aggressive equalization, automatic image pixel brightness adjustment to differentiate and illuminate the arm from the background, vein detection and optimization.
-- Two Versions, VeinCam (Raspi Zero) and VeinCam Plus
+- Two Versions, VeinCam and VeinCam Plus 9R

 #### Future Marketing and Procurement Plans
 The device will receive optimisations to ensure it is the best product possible before going to market.
 Simultaneously, procurement options will be explored. **CONTINUE**